Last updated 26 May 2021 at 11:30am

 You must ensure that you are fully aware of the rules and regulations related to travel and quarantine on your arrival in the UK.
 More detail can be found on our international FAQ.

 Postgraduate research students who need access to facilities on campus will be able to access them.
-Students should discuss their return date with their supervisor.
+Students should discuss their requirements with their supervisor.
 Students who do not require campus access should continue to work remotely.

 Yes, the University testing centre is open.
 It's for staff and students who do not have symptoms of Covid-19 and can be found in the University Sports Hall within Student Central.

 For more information please visit the testing centre FAQ where you can also book a test.